This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 However, the flat pedal is still common among freestyle riders as it is simply hard to do it tailwhip when your feet are locked in the pedals.

 Even among my friends, I see a lot of riders go back and forth on the matter.
 Most of them prefer clipless, but they also own a very nice pair of flat pedals that they switch out for more casual riding.

 What To Look For When Buying Mountain Bike Pedals:

 Durability: Unless you ride like grandma, these pedals are going to take a real beating.
 You need a pedal that can withstand the occasional tree bashing or wipe out.
-However, even if you do ride like grandma, you are undoubtedly going to pack the pedals with enough grime to pave a couple of driveways.
-This grit will eat out a lesser pedal in weeks.
+However, even if you do ride like a grandma, you are undoubtedly going to pack the pedals with enough grime to pave a couple of driveways.
+This grit will eat out lower-quality material in weeks.
 Of course, you’ll be kind to your bike and wash it after each ride… but even water can lead to rust.
-When I review pedals, I’ll go into their durability so that you can make sure to get a pedal that lasts.
-However, even the most durable pedal will likely need to be replaced with 5 years of heavy riding (multiple times a week during season.)
+When I review pedals, I’ll go into their durability so that you can make sure to get one that lasts.
+However, even the most durable pair will likely need to be replaced with 5 years of heavy riding (multiple times a week during the season.)

 Cleaning: Along with durability comes cleaning.
-Some pedals hold grime better than others.
+Some pedals retain grime better than others.
 Some are finicky about being re-greased after a cleaning.
-Ideally, you’ll want a pedal that sheds mud and doesn’t require too much maintenance.
+Ideally, you’ll want a set that sheds mud and doesn’t require too much maintenance.

 Adjust-ability: How easily can you click out of them?
-Do they let your feet move naturally as you pedal?
-Freedom of motion be especially important for people who struggle with knee pain.
+Do they allow your feet to move naturally as you pedal?
+Freedom of motion is especially important for people who struggle with knee pain.
 Are they good for just cross country riding, or do they also work well for downhill?

 The Top 3 Clipless Mountain Bike Pedals